kevinesg/gen1-starters-pokedex/README.md

 ### 3. Prepare files needed before model training
 #
 At this point, you should choose a pre-trained model you will use for the transfer learning part.
 Check the available models at [TF2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
-For this project, I tried two different models-- SSD MobileNet V2 FPNLite 640x640 and SSD MobileNet v2 FPNLite 320x320.
+For this project, I tried several models but only two gave good results (SSD MobileNet V2 FPNLite 640x640 and SSD MobileNet v2 FPNLite 320x320).
 I used SSD for faster training, and I chose the MobileNet variant for faster inference time (at the expense of slight loss in accuracy).
+The other models I chose are faster and smaller, but the losses kept increasing so I dropped them.
 My mobile phone is a 4-year-old model so I have to use a smaller and faster model.

 After choosing a pre-trained model, download it and extract the files.
 Place it wherever you like (and don't forget to change the directory at `config/C.py`).
 For this project, I saved it at `model/pre-trained/`.
 Next, we need to configure `pipeline.config` to our own model and directories.
 I copied the `pipeline.config` file into `model/config/` and also renamed it to the pre-trained model name.